 The icons available in PowerPoint can help you make your content easier to understand with the use of icons that can be universally understood.
 The vast icons library offered by powerPoint can cater for almost any topic, such as business, animals, weather, communication, arts, processes, analytics, celebration, medical science, travel, and tourism, etc.

-By using relevant icons, you can make your slides easier to grasp and create your own diagrams and infographics to show complex ideas with simple illustrations.
+By using relevant icons for PowerPoint, you can make your slides easier to grasp and create your diagrams and infographics to show complex ideas with simple illustrations.
 For example, a process diagram can be made with small icons on each step, depicting the kind of step in the process under discussion.
-Similarly, a presentation about business can make use of icons related to finance, analytics, bookkeeping, etc.
+Similarly, a business presentation can use icons related to finance, analytics, bookkeeping, etc.

-This is perhaps the most interesting part of the Icons menu.
+This is perhaps the most exciting part of the Icons menu and another great feature of PowerPoint.
 You can pick cutouts of people in different situations to insert in your slides to make them visually descriptive.
 You can even create storyboards using these human figures with different postures and design layouts with a picture book style layout.

 Stickers are a common feature available in social media and messaging apps.
 This feature has also been incorporated in the latest version of PowerPoint.
 You can pick different stickers to add some humor to your slides to make them fun and memorable.
 The use of stickers is more likely to resonate with Millennials and Generation Z audience members.
-Stickers can also be a great way to add some emotions to reflect a digital language that most young and middle-aged audiences are now quite accustomed to.
+Stickers are also one of the great features of PowerPoint to add some emotions to reflect a digital language that most young and middle-aged audiences are now quite accustomed to.

 There are a wide variety of sticker categories to choose from and a quick search can help you instantly find something to make your slides fun and exciting.

-With various videos providing presenters with scenes related to nature, technology, art, food, and a range of other categories, the Videos section in PowerPoint provides presenters with the utility to create something unique and novel in just a click.
+With various videos providing presenters with scenes related to nature, technology, art, food, and a range of other categories, the videos section in PowerPoint provides presenters with the utility to create video presentations with something unique and novel in just a click.
 These videos can also be used as animated backgrounds, to complement your text, to announce a mid-presentation break, etc.

 Perhaps the closest replacement of conventional clipart are illustrations.
 These are clipart like graphics that can be used to create anything from basic presentation slides to diagrams, timelines, PowerPoint infographics, roadmaps, etc. Like other types of content mentioned earlier, you can also edit the incorporated Illustrations in PowerPoint.